 What was your biggest challenge when you started?

-When I work from home, I have a desk that I can transform into a writing desk, glass topped light table, or a drafting table.
+When I work from home, I have a desk that I can transform into a writing desk, glass-topped light table, or drafting table.
 My house is very tiny, only about 550 square feet.
-It was a house built around the first world war, so it’s a century old, but it has a huge yard, and is a short walk away from the downtown core of the city, a 40 minute walk to the studio following a river pathway through the parks.
-It’s large enough for my daughter and I to keep off of each other’s feet, but I tend to think of home as a shower and a bed, and a place to relax, so even though the only thing I want to do when I get home is to nap, have a glass of wine, and watch a movie, I instead end up writing, drawing, publishing, editing, or really anything other than sleep.
+It was a house built around the first world war, so it’s a century old, but it has a huge yard and is a short walk away from the downtown core of the city, a 40-minute walk to the studio following a river pathway through the parks.
+It’s large enough for my daughter and me to keep off of each other’s feet, but I tend to think of home as a shower and a bed, and a place to relax, so even though the only thing I want to do when I get home is to nap, have a glass of wine, and watch a movie, I instead end up writing, drawing, publishing, editing, or really anything other than sleep.
 I’m a bit of an insomniac.

-I also suffer from a weird kind of ADD—not real ADD, but brought on by having too many irons in the fire, too many projects on the go, and too many fires to put out.
-But I also have a million ideas, and have to get them out of my head, or I get terribly depressed, thinking that I’m just spinning my wheels.
+I also suffer from a weird kind of ADD—not real ADD but brought on by having too many irons in the fire, too many projects on the go, and too many fires to put out.
+But I also have a million ideas and have to get them out of my head, or I get terribly depressed, thinking that I’m just spinning my wheels.
 Prioritization is definitely a skill that I’ve had to learn, learning which projects to put on the back burner for later.
 Every day I look at what needs to be done, we have a queue and a schedule at the bindery, showing us what has been done, what is in process, and what needs to be finished.
-Every day we get new orders from clients, and though we need to manage their expectations, because things in the non-digital world of fine book binding can’t just be push button like it is with the publishing side of the company.
+Every day we get new orders from clients, and we need to manage their expectations because things in the non-digital world of fine bookbinding can’t just be pushed button like it is with the publishing side of the company.

-We keep the master list in a big fancy book (set of books) that have all of the client orders in them, in the order in which they were taken, by date.
-From there, we add the names and jobs to a list on a clip board, which refers back to the master list.
-Every week we make note of what we are prioritizing this week on a gigantic calendar in the lunch room, and keep track of deadlines, if there are any.
+We keep the master list in a big fancy book (set of books) that has all of the client orders in them, in the order in which they were taken, by date.
+From there, we add the names and jobs to a list on a clipboard, which refers back to the master list.
+Every week we make note of what we are prioritizing this week on a gigantic calendar in the lunch room and keep track of deadlines if there are any.

-We keep a shopping list on a clip board, that includes everything from toilet paper and beer to supplies that we need to order for the bindery such as leather and colors of acrylic paint for the design studio.
+We keep a shopping list on a clipboard, that includes everything from toilet paper and beer to supplies that we need to order for the bindery such as leather and colors of acrylic paint for the design studio.
 Why isn’t it computerized?
 I can’t.
 If it’s not in front of me, I can’t organize it mentally.
-Too many people try to work with some scheduled work flow that keeps track of everything by alarm clock and reminder emails, but I believe that’s only making people less capable, and too reliant on structure.
+Too many people try to work with some scheduled workflow that keeps track of everything by the alarm clock and reminder emails, but I believe that’s only making people less capable, and too reliant on the structure.
 My life is semi-organized chaos, and I wouldn’t have it any other way.

 Do you still remember how you made your first sale?
 Do you have people doing sales and marketing for you now or do you do sales yourself?
 You know, lots of entrepreneurs are afraid to sell, put themselves out there, we are all afraid of being judged… Did you also feel like that and if so, what helped you overcome it?

 How do you go about marketing such a niche business?
-Do you rely mostly on the word of mouth, AdWords, or do you do social media or email marketing?
+Do you rely mostly on the word of mouth, Google Ads, or do you do social media or email marketing?
 Which method have you found most effective?